 During November and December 1476 Charles had laid siege to Nancy, which, owing to the state of its battered and crumbling walls was not expected to hold out very long.
 Hearing of the approach of the allied relief army Charles moved out to meet them on 4th January 1477.
 His plan was to await the arrival of his enemy in a defensive position in a restricted part of a valley south of Nancy.
 Here he drew up his foot soldiers and hand-gunners in a solid square formation, with cavalry on both wings and artillery to the front.
 A small stream flowed across the approach march of the allies, and both flanks were protected by woods.
 The problem with the position was the fact that it was so restricted that it prohibited any manoeuvrability on the part of the Burgundians, and was also hazardous if a retreat was needed in view of a marshland at the rear.

 On the bleak and snowy morning of 5th January the allies held a council of war, at which it was decided not to attack the Burgundian position in great strength frontally, but to push forward a strong ‘Forlorn Hope’ to hold the enemies attention while the rest of their army attacked the flanks.
 The Vorhut, of some 8,000 foot and 2,000 cavalry formed the right wing of the enveloping movement; the Gewalthaufen, 7,000 pikemen and halberdiers, together with 1,000 hand –gunners and 1,000 horse would move around to the left over wooded hills.
-A very weak Nachhut, of only 800 hand-gunners was held back in reserve to support either of the flanking columns.24 By mid-afternoon it had stopped snowing and the sun broke through the low clouds bathing the battlefield in winter sunlight.
+A very weak Nachhut, of only 800 hand-gunners was held back in reserve to support either of the flanking columns.
+Miller.
+Douglas, The Swiss at War 1300-1500, page 30 By mid-afternoon it had stopped snowing and the sun broke through the low clouds bathing the battlefield in winter sunlight.
 The Gewalthaufen together with the Lorrainer cavalrywas now descending the hillside on the Burgundian right flank, and Charles endeavoured to turn his artillery to met the threat, however, being unable to traverse sufficiently the cannon proved incapable of stopping the massive Swiss square from driving home its attack directly into the Burgundian infantry, although their mounted knights did manage to check the Lorrainer cavalry, but only momentarily.
 Soon the whole of Charles’s infantry block began to disintegrate, and his attempt to bring over archers from the left flank proved too little too late.
 The Vorhut now came crashing down on the Burgundian left, scattering their horse and overrunning the artillery.
 It now became a case of every man for himself, and in the ensuing mêlée over 6,000 Burgundians met their death, including Charles himself who, rather like Richard III at Bosworth, was pulled from his horse and battered to death.

 If Charles had been a true military thinker he would have realised that the only way to combat Swiss tactics was to employ them himself.
 His stubbornness in retaining mounted knights in the hope that they would still prove to be the decisive factor on the battlefield is understandable, given that almost every power in Europe, with the exception of the British and Swiss, also adhered to this notion.
 But if he had dismounted his cavalry and used them to fight on foot in conjunction with his archers and hand-gunners, while also training his remaining foot soldiers to handle the pike, he may well have achieved something close to equality with his enemy.